mklinovsky/excalimaid/README.md

 **Tool: `open-diagram`**

-Opens a Mermaid diagram in Excalidraw:
+Opens a Mermaid diagram in Excalidraw.
+Supports Flowchart, Sequence, and Class diagrams.

 ```json
 {